gk7700/Introduction/Installing an ownCloud server.md

 	   --database-user "root" --database-pass "password" \
  	   --admin-user "admin" --admin-pass "password"

->Note: You must run occ as your [HTTP user]( >https://doc.owncloud.org/server/10.0/admin_manual/installation/manual_installation.html#set-strong-directory-permissions).
+>Note: You must run `occ` as your [HTTP user]( >https://doc.owncloud.org/server/10.0/admin_manual/installation/manual_installation.html#set-strong-directory-permissions).

-If you want to use a directory other than the default (which is data inside the root ownCloud directory), you can also supply the --data-dir switch.
-For example, if you were using the command above and you wanted the data directory to be /opt/owncloud/data, then add --data-dir /opt/owncloud/data to the command.
+If you want to use a directory other than the default (which is data inside the root ownCloud directory), you can also supply the `--data-dir` switch.
+For example, if you were using the command above and you wanted the data directory to be `/opt/owncloud/data`, then add `--data-dir/opt/owncloud/data` to the command.

-4. Apply the correct owner and permissions to your ownCloud files and directories Once the command is executed, apply the [correct permissions]( https://doc.owncloud.org/server/10.0/admin_manual/installation/manual_installation.html#set-strong-directory-permissions) to your ownCloud files and directories.
+4. Apply the correct owner and permissions to your ownCloud files and directories Once the command is executed, apply the [strong directory permissions]( https://doc.owncloud.org/server/10.0/admin_manual/installation/manual_installation.html#set-strong-directory-permissions) to your ownCloud files and directories.

-Note: This is extremely important, as it helps protect your ownCloud installation and ensure that it will operate correctly.
+>Note: This is extremely important, as it helps protect your ownCloud installation and ensure that it will operate correctly.

 5. (Optional) post#.installation considerations